Public Safety Board

 Members

-The Snohomish Coalition of Neighborhood Watch is the City’s main resource to help citizens create watches and coordinate information between existing ones.
-The Coalition assists in and guides formation of neighborhood watch with oversight from the Snohomish Public Safety Board and input from the Snohomish Police, Council, Mayor and City staff.
+The Snohomish Neighborhood Watch is the City’s main resource to help residents create watches and coordinate information between existing ones.
+The Board assists in and guides formation of neighborhood watch with input from the Snohomish Police, Council, Mayor and City staff.
 Learn more and sign up.